-DATE: August 5, 2019
+DATE: January 22, 2020

-TO: USAID/Management/Office of Acquisition and Assistance/Cost Audit and

-Support Division, Branch Chief, David A. McNeil

-FROM: Acting Director of External Financial Audits Division, Steven Shea /s/

-SUBJECT: Report on Examination of Costs Claimed for International Business & Technical

-Consultants, Inc. for the Fiscal Years 2014 and 2015 (3-000-19-037-I)
+- TO: USAID/Management/Office of Acquisition and Assistance/Cost Audit and Support Division, Branch Chief, David A. McNeil - FROM: Acting Director of External Financial Audits Division, Steven Shea/s/ - SUBJECT: Examination of Costs Claimed for Crown Agents, USA, Inc. for the Fiscal Years Ended December 31, 2014 and 2015 (3-000-20-011-I)

-This memorandum transmits the final audit report on the examination of costs claimed for International Business & Technical Consultants, Inc.'s (IBTCI) on in-scope awards and subawards for the fiscal years (FY) ended December 31, 2014 and December 31, 2015.
-The U.S. Agency for International Development (USAID) Office of Acquisition and Assistance, Cost Audit and Support Division contracted with the independent certified public accounting firm of Kearney & Company, P.C. to audit in accordance with generally accepted government auditing standards, and determined whether costs claimed are allowable, allocable and reasonable in accordance with award terms; Part 31 of the Federal Acquisition Regulation (FAR); Agency for International Development Acquisition Regulation (AIDAR); Department of State Standardized Regulation (DSSR); and 2 Code of Federal Regulations (CFR) 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.

-The audit firm states that it performed the examination in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in generally accepted government auditing standards.
-The audit firm is responsible for the enclosed report and the conclusions expressed in it.
-We do not express an opinion on whether costs claimed by IBTCI on in-scope awards and subawards for the FYs ended December 31, 2014 and 2015, are allowable, allocable, and reasonable in accordance with contract terms; Part 31 of the FAR: AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable, in all material respects.
+This memorandum transmits the final audit report on the examination of costs claimed for Crown Agents, USA, Inc. (CA) on in-scope awards and subawards for the fiscal years (FY) ended December 31, 2014 and 2015.
+The U.S. Agency for International Development (USAID) Office of Acquisition and Assistance, Cost Audit and Support Division contracted with the independent certified public accounting firm of Kearney & Company, P.C.
+(Kearney & Company) to audit in accordance with generally accepted government auditing standards and determine whether cost claimed are allowable, allocable and reasonable in accordance with the award terms; Part 31 of the Federal Acquisition Regulation (FAR); Agency for International Development Acquisition Regulation (AIDAR); Department of State Standardized Regulation (DSSR); and 2 Code of Federal Regulations (CFR) 200 Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, as applicable.
+Kearney & Company states that it performed the examination in accordance with attestation standards established by the American Institute of Certified Public Accountants (AICPA) and the standards applicable to attestation engagements contained in generally accepted government auditing standards.
+Kearney & Company is responsible for the enclosed report and the conclusions expressed in it.
+We do not express an opinion on whether costs claimed by CA on in-scope awards and subawards for the FYs ended December 31, 2014 and 2015, are allowable, allocable, and reasonable in accordance with award terms; Part 31 of the FAR: AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, as applicable, in all material respects.